status-im/status-go/cmd/populate-db/README.md

 ### How to import the db

-1) Create an account in status-react
+1) Create an account in status-mobile
 2) Login, copy the seed phrase
 3) Create a db using this script using the seed phrase
 4) Copy the db to the import directory